AdobeDocs/commerce-admin.en/help/catalog/product-price-minimum-advertised.md

 ## MAP logic

-For products with prices that depend on a selected option (such as custom options or simple products with their own SKUs and stock management), the following logic is applied, according to the product type and price setting.
+Some products have prices that depend on a selected option, such as custom options or simple products with their own SKUs and stock management).
+For these products, the following logic is applied, according to the product type and price setting.
 The actual price is used by order management, customer management tools, and reports.

 ## Using MAP with product types